siddolo/codex-streamable-http-server/README.md

 ### make login

 The Codex CLI login mechanism binds an HTTP server to TCP port 1455 to receive the OAuth 2.0 callback.

 Since the binding is hardcoded to `127.0.0.1` instead of `0.0.0.0` and cannot be configured, it’s not possible to expose the service to the host directly from Docker.

-The workaround of `make login` creates a DNAT rule to bypass this limitation.
+The workaround in `docker-compose-login.yml` (`make login`) creates a DNAT rule to bypass this limitation.
 This hack requires a privileged container (`root`) with `NET_ADMIN` and `net.ipv4.conf.eth0.route_localnet: 1`.